adobe/spacecat-shared/packages/spacecat-shared-ims-client/README.md

 ### Creating an ImsClient Instance

-To create an instance of the ImsClient, you need to provide a context object containing the necessary environment configurations and an optional logger.
+To create an instance of the ImsClient, you need to provide a context object containing the necessary environment configurations and an optional log.

 ```javascript
 const context = {